-- Costs presented for reimbursement are considered on a case-by-case basis.
+- Examples and case studies are meant for illustrative purposes, only.
+They do not infer USDA's approval of any specific activity. - Costs presented for reimbursement are considered on a case-by-case basis.
 We review and assess all documentation that asserts expenses are necessary, reasonable, incidental, and allowable. - Eligible reimbursement costs must be pre-approved.
-All financial guidelines including those in Rural Utilities Service (RUS) regulations and 2 CFR 200 must be followed. - Notice of Funding Opportunities (NOFOs) require ratepayer benefits and a Tribal Government Resolution of Consent when projects are sited on Tribal Lands.
+All financial guidelines including those in Rural Utilities Service (RUS) regulations and 2 CFR 200 must be followed. - Notice of Funding Opportunities (NOFOs) require ratepayer benefits for all awards and a Tribal Government Resolution of Consent when projects are sited on Tribal Lands.
 These are separate program requirements; not elements of Community Benefit Plans (CBPs).